Australia national rugby union team: 2010s

 On 18 October 2014, McKenzie resigned as the head coach of Australia.
 He left the Wallabies with 11 wins in 22 tests coached, for a winning percentage of just 50%.
 McKenzie left with a good winning record against European opposition, winning seven of eight tests played, the sole loss coming against England in November 2013.
 He also left with a good winning record against Argentina, with a 3–1 win–loss record.
 However, he left with a poor record against Rugby Championship opponents, failing to win a match against New Zealand and leaving with a 1–3 win–loss record against South Africa.
 On 22 October 2014, New South Wales Waratahs head coach Michael Cheika was appointed the new head coach of Australia, becoming Australia's third head coach in two years.
 In his first match as coach of Australia, Australia defeated the Barbarians 40–36 at Twickenham Stadium.
 On the 2014 end of year tour, Australia defeated Wales at the Millennium Stadium in Cardiff 33–28, delivering the Wallabies a 10th straight victory over the hosts in Michael Cheika's first Test as coach.
 The Wallabies, though, were outscored by four tries to three, with fly-half Bernard Foley kicking a late drop goal and three second-half penalties.
 The Wallabies lost the other three test matches on the tour against France, Ireland and England which dropped them to sixth place on the world rankings.

+Australia against England at the 2015 Rugby World Cup; the Wallabies knocked the hosts out of tournament in a 13–33 victory at Twickenham Stadium en route to the final.

 2015 was a good year for the Wallabies, winning a shortened Rugby Championship (due to the Rugby World Cup that year) by defeating South Africa (24–20), Argentina (9-34) and New Zealand (27–19).
 They failed to reclaim the Bledisloe Cup, however losing to their Trans-Tasman rivals the following week in Auckland 41–13.
 For the 2015 Rugby World Cup Australia was in "the pool of death" alongside Wales, Fiji, England and Uruguay.
 The Wallabies first match was against Fiji which Australia won 28–13, then Australia defeated Uruguay 65–3.
 In the third round Australia defeated England at Twickenham 33–13, eliminating the host nation from their own World Cup.
 In the last pool match Australia luckily defeated Wales 15–6.
 In the quarter-finals they scraped a "controversial" win over Scotland by 35–34.
 They then defeated Argentina in the semi-finals which took them to the Grand Final against New Zealand, which they lost 34–17.